-For more on these developments, see highlights of my report below, followed by a link to the full U.S. Outlook, delivered on March 24.
+For more on this, see highlights of my report below, followed by a link to the full U.S. Outlook, delivered on August 31.Key observations:

 This weekly report presents insights from our Global Investment Management team.
 The S&P 500 Index sank 1.23% during trading hours Tuesday, the first daily decline of over 1% since October 11th last year.
 Markets seem to be reassessing near-term risks as oil slumps and the U.S. dollar continues a precipitous decline that started just over […]Read More ›